 The closing must follow the exact provisions of the purchase and sale agreement, which is why the attorney’s prior involvement is so important.
 The attorneys compute the adjustments for taxes, fuel, and other expenses, and prepare a closing statement showing the amount owed by the buyer to the seller.
 The deed, mortgage, and other documents are inspected for accuracy and signatures.
 Both the buyer and seller sign agreements to reimburse the buyer’s bank for losses in connection with smoke detectors, lead paint, and other substances.

 In addition to buyer and seller representation, I also represent numerous lenders, banks, and mortgage companies regarding loan transactions for residential purchases.

-A buyer should have his or her own attorney. attorneys are indispensable to any problem‑free real estate sale.
+A buyer should have his or her own attorney.
+Attorneys are indispensable to any problem‑free real estate sale.
 Depending on what representation the usual parties (seller, buyer, banks) choose and how they elect to share the responsibilities, a attorney’s functions are critical.
 Trust my experience.
-Contact me today for a free initial telephone consultation to discuss how I can guide you through the home buying process.